This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Ben D at B&B Cheek Cheeks: “The roosters are one of the least intelligent out of all the different breeds we have.
 The girls are very talkative and curious yet always cautious or skiddish….They are very good foragers/free rangers, cold hardy.”

-Mallory K at K Quarter Circle: “Mine are very friendly and my roo loves to be cuddled, but they can be skiddish as well.
-Mine love strawberries.“
+Mallory K at K Quarter Circle: "Mine are very friendly and my roo loves to be cuddled, but they can be skiddish as well.
+My chickens love to eat strawberries."

 What is Their Purpose?

-They are mainly used for their egg laying abilities.
-They are not a big enough breed to be used as a dual purpose chicken.
-And, since they are not an accepted APA breed, they can only be shown at non-APA sanctioned shows.
+Their main use is for their egg laying abilities.
+They are not a big enough breed to use as a dual purpose chicken.
+And, since they are not an APA breed, they can only compete in non-APA shows.

 Care & Health

-Deathlayers tend to be a pretty hardy and easy to care for breed.
+Deathlayers tend to be a pretty hardy and need the typical chicken care.
 Making sure that they have ample room in their chicken coop and run is important due to their high level of energy and activity.
 Even better if they can free range during the day as they enjoy space to roam and forage.

 You’ll also, of course need a standard chicken waterer and chicken feeder.
 But, they don’t need anything special here for care.

 Due to their small rose comb and small to medium sized wattles, they tend to handle cold well.
-So, you don’t have to do too much for their care in the winter other than making sure they have a draft free coop.
+So, you don't have to do too much extra when caring for these chickens in the winter other than making sure they have a draft free coop.

 FAQ